 - Colloquialism — [GL] The Term “Colloquialism” is not a proper Grammatical Term.
 This is because a “Colloquialism” could, and MUST, be any number of other forms of Words, Terms, Phrases, “Phrasals”, or other Grammatical Devices of other Lexical Classifications.
 Therefore — in The Grammar Of The Common Tongue — the Term “Colloquialism” is Grammatical Lingo.

 Basically — A Colloquialism is any Expression — of any type — which is Colloquial in-nature.

 - See Also: “Colloquial Expression”

-- Common Usage — [GL] The Term “Common Usage” is Grammatical Lingo which is used to refer to the way that a Word or Phrase is Comprehended & Used in Traditional Grammar — or even the entire (non- Grammatically Educated) English-Speaking Culture.
+- Common Usage — [GL] The Term “Common Usage” is Grammatical Lingo which is used to refer to the way that a Word or Phrase is Comprehended & Used or Pronounced in Traditional Grammar — or even the entire (non- Grammatically Educated) English-Speaking Culture.

 Within GiveMeSomeEnglish!!! & The Common Tongue — when the Term “Common Usage” is used to refer to anything Grammatical — it is almost always in contra-distinction to the Proper & Correct way that some Word or Phrase is Known & Comprehended — and thus — Properly & Correctly Used.

 When it is in-reference-to Pronunciation — it is not referring to anything that is necessarily “wrong” — but just the way that something is Pronounced — as opposed to the way something is spelled.